-The Legend of Zelda: Twilight Princess HD (Wii U)The rumours are, unsurprisingly, true.
+The rumours are, unsurprisingly, true.
 Coming on March 4 is the HD remaster of Twilight Princess.
 The game is compatible with Amiibos features characters from The Legend of Zelda series.
 There will also be a new Amiibo released, Wolf Link.
 Wolf Link will also carry data from Twilight Princess HD to a new Zelda game.
 Speaking of which, the promise is that Nintendo is hard at work on said new game so that it lives up to expectations.

 There’s an update coming to Tri Force Heroes on December 2.
 It includes the Den of Trials, which is an extra 30 stages.

-Pokemon Super Mystery Dungeon (3DS)Pokemon!
+Pokemon!
 This game looks like everything I love in games got crammed into one, and that’s amazing.
 You get to become one of 20 different Pokemon.
 Live in their world, explore their world, and solve the mystery of why Pokemon are turning to stone.
 Oh, and you can meet all 720 Pokemon that have been created to date.
 In this turn-based game, strategy is key.
 Pokemon Super Mystery Dungeon launches November 20.
 A free 3DS theme will be included with the game for a limited time.

 Splatoon (Wii U)